Photo credit: Geoseph Domenichiello

 There are many skeptics when it comes to this idea of fine chocolate.
 Some may feel intimidated because they can't taste these aromas they are told they should taste.
 Others discredit the whole idea, and frankly don't care that these aromas may or may not exist.
 This idea of highly aromatic chocolate isn't important to everyone, but it does exist.
 Nevertheless, appreciating this idea doesn't somehow elevate you above those who don't, but it can heighten your satisfaction with chocolate beyond your expectations.
 To one individual, chocolate tastes like chocolate, and it's wonderful.
 To another person, chocolate tastes like so much more, and that's also wonderful.

 analysing the chocolate

 What level of truth is there to these other aromas existing in fine chocolate?
 Where is the proof?
-Some may need more than just an "experts" opinion on the flavours contained in a fine chocolate bar.
+Some may need more than just an "experts" opinion on the flavours contained within a fine chocolate bar.
 A 2017 study from the University of Pisa analyzed Blanco de Criollo chocolate at the molecular level.
 Blanco de Criollo is a dark chocolate bar made by Amedei.
 Amedei is a well known fine chocolate maker in Italy, established in 1990.
 Amedei states the Blanco de Criollo is a rare variety of cacao from Peru.
-What's interesting here, which is rare to see, is a study that analyzed the specific volatile aroma molecules a chocolate, and at 8 different stages during its processing.
-They then list a profile of the major molecules found and their associated "flavours" or aromas.
+What's interesting here, is a study that analyzed the specific volatile aroma molecules in a chocolate, and at 8 different stages during its processing.
+They then list a profile of the major molecules, and their associated flavours.